Spring camps are offered April 1-5. Summer camps run from June 17 through Aug. 23.

 American Girl, where campers can learn to make doll jewelry and accessories, make treats to enjoy at tea parties and pajama parties, and learn about their doll’s heritage.

-“Our Spring/Summer Community Services Guide is filled with more than 70 pages of activities for your child to enjoy during spring and summer, including hundreds of swim lessons for children of all ages and ability,” said City of Carlsbad Senior Management Analyst Bonnie Elliott.
-“We also offer cooking camps, creative arts camps, even a class on how to survive in the wilderness, so there’s truly a camp for every interest.”
+“Our Summer Community Services Guide is filled with more than 60 pages of activities for your child to enjoy summer, including hundreds of swim lessons for children of all ages and ability,” said City of Carlsbad Senior Management Analyst Bonnie Elliott.
+“We also offer science camps, creative arts camps, even a class on how to survive in the wilderness, so there’s truly a camp for every interest.”
 Elliott encourages parents to sign up early, since many camps sell out.